Robert Storch: Career

 Storch was nominated by President Obama in November 2016 and in January 2017 to become Inspector General of the National Security Agency and renominated for the position by President Trump on June 19, 2017.
 The Senate confirmed Storch's nomination on December 21, 2017.
 He assumed the role on January 2, 2018, and resigned on December 6, 2022.

 Storch was nominated by President Biden in November 2021 to become Inspector General of the Department of Defense, a position for which no nominee had received Senate confirmation since 2016.
 The Senate confirmed the nomination on November 30, 2022, in a 92–3 vote.
 Storch assumed the role on December 6, 2022.

 On January 24, 2025, he was fired by President Donald Trump along with several other inspectors general; the legality of the firing remains in question.

+In May 2026, Storch was nominated by Delaware Governor Matt Meyer to become the first Inspector General of the State of Delaware.
+He was sworn into office after being confirmed by the Delaware Senate.